ParameterizedBuilds/parameterized-builds/README.md

 * $COMMIT: the commit hash that triggered the build
 * $REPOSITORY: the repository slug
 * $PROJECT: the project key
+* $TRIGGER: the trigger that triggered the build
 * PR-specific variables (only availably when using a 'PR' prefixed trigger)
   * $PRID: bitbucket id of the PR
   * $PRDESTINATION: name of the destination branch in the PR
   * $PRTITLE: title of the PR
   * $PRDESCRIPTION: description of the PR (may be empty)
   * $PRAUTHOR: display name of the author of the PR
   * $PRURL: bitbucket URL of the PR

 Parameter Types:
 * string: `key=value`
 * choice: `key=option1;option2;option3`
   * when using the `MANUAL` trigger users will be prompted with a dropdown list of the choices
   * separate each choice with a semicolon
   * `option1` will be the default for push events
 * boolean: `key=true`
   * when using the `MANUAL` trigger users will be prompted with a checkbox
   * `true` will be the default, use `key=false` to make false the default

 # Contributing
 * Pull requests should be opened against master
 * Write unit tests for any changes you make
 * A passing [Travis CI](https://travis-ci.org/KyleLNicholls/parameterized-builds) build is required